 So, make sure you do so.
 A poor introduction is going to leave the reader wondering what the end game of the post is.
 Make sure that intro and title work together to do the selling for you.

 One of the worst things that you can do is write a blog that is patronizing.
 This means that if you are having readers come to you to learn about a more advanced section of your industry, don’t spell out the basics; chance are, they already know.

 Never talk to people like they are fools either; as if they are doing you a favor reading the piece.
 Make sure you are minimalistic in terms of the terminology that you use, so that more complex terms can be understood without getting lost in lingo.

 Build up a more progressive way of talking to people.
 Talk to their emotions and their interactions, not to any perceived intellect.
 This is an easy way to offend people or give off the impression you think they are stupid – a big no for a blog!

 Since you want people to trust your blog, it has to look trustworthy in the first place.
 We suggest starting with the CoupLight free WordPress theme.
 Build up a creative platform that allows your blog to be visually appealing as well as interesting in terms of what it talks about.
 If your blog lacks this kind of personality, then it will likely struggle.

 If you use a standard design, then it might explain why your blog has problems picking up peoples’ interest and getting them engaged with your content; there’s no incentive.
 If you aren’t willing to go full-out for a design, why should they go full-out and read it?

-The Relevency Check
+The Relevancy Check

-One of the most important things to do with any blog post is go to Google Trends and type in the keyword you are ranking for.
+One of the most important things to do with any blog post is going to Google Trends and type in the keyword you are ranking for.
 How many people are talking about it at the moment?
 How local is the relevance to where you live?

 Using this simple check you can make sure that your blog is having content created that actually is likely to get people interested.
 If you start talking about something that came out months ago, chances are you still struggle to get people to care.